 Scott vs. Amundsen.
 It wasn't meant to be a race, but race it becomes, as the world awaits news of the first to reach the Pole.
 What follows is a tale of heroism, foolhardiness, selflessness and self-delusion, in a land where victory must be secondary to survival.
-Written by

 Scott and Amundsen both wanted to be first to the Pole.
 One of them was.
 The other became a hero.

 Did You Know?

 This mini-series was the subject of savage attacks in the British right-wing press, even before it had begun transmission.
 It was claimed that it had depicted Captain Robert Falcon Scott, usually regarded as a national hero, as an irresponsible fool whose poor decisions had cost his own life and the lives of his men.
 The left-wing politics of writer Trevor Griffiths were roundly attacked in these reports.
 However, the series itself was generally well-received.
 See more